-- By email (preferred) to: ELTAPPEALS@AMRIDGEUNIVERSITY.EDU
+• By email (preferred) to: ELTAPPEALS@AMRIDGEUNIVERSITY.EDU

-- By fax: 334.387.3878
+• By fax: 334.387.3878

-- By U.S. Postal Service or hand delivery:
+• By U.S. Postal Service or hand delivery:

-Attn: ELT Amridge University 1200 Taylor Road Montgomery, AL 36117-3520
+Attn: ELT Amridge University 1200 Taylor Road Montgomery, AL 36117-3520 the ELT.

-The ELT will meet and make a decision on the Appeal within fifteen (15) calendar days of receipt.
-The Appellant shall not have right to a hearing or to otherwise participate in the deliberations of the ELT.
 The ELT chairperson will designate a member of the Team to notify the Appellant in writing of the Team decision within fifteen (15) calendar days of said decision.
 The decision of the Team is final and non-appealable.